-Right now, 20 groups of people in the Philadelphia area are forming community-owned and worker-owned cooperative businesses in the Philadelphia area.
-In September, these groups started meeting twice a month to learn about co-ops in study circles, a method rooted in African American and Philadelphia cooperative history.
-Each group is choosing resources like books, articles, oral history, videos, field trips, comics, and podcasts to learn how to start a business and why to do so together.
-Through study, reflection, and discussion, each group will identify an unmet need in their community and create a shared vision of a new cooperative business to meet that need.
-After six months, groups that are ready to move forward with their business idea can access training, business advice, and financing to help them open their cooperative business.
+In 2016 and 2017, twenty groups of people in the Philadelphia area formed community-owned and worker-owned cooperative businesses in the Philadelphia area.
+These groups met twice a month to learn about co-ops in study circles, a method rooted in African American and Philadelphia cooperative history.
+Each group chose resources like books, articles, oral history, videos, field trips, comics, and podcasts to learn how to start a business and why to do so together.
+Through study, reflection, and discussion, each group identified an unmet need in their community and created a shared vision of a new cooperative business to meet that need.
+After six months, groups that were ready to move forward with their business idea accessed training, business advice, and financing to help them open their cooperative business.

 A note on language: we use the terms “book clubs” and “study circles” interchangeably.